Hannils/Event-Stream-Processing/README.md

   ### Day 2

   Mostly spent out time working on our individual report.
 Eventually we started writing the start of the ESP.
 By the end of friday, we had a parser that could handle both JSON and HTTP requests and in turn transform them into a special type.

+  ### Day 3

+  Finished our individual plan and sent it our supervisor for a quick review.
+Looked into a lot of sources and references for our pre-study.
+Development wise, we started to implement our classifiers along with the filters.
+We also visualized how the relation between classifiers and filters will be done.
+For the next time, we will start implementing testing for our parsers to make sure that they will be able to handle eventual complications (Error handling).
+We will also start working on our memory store and the actual functionality of our classifiers.

 </details>